Congo Free State: Death toll

-However, Jan Vansina returned to the issue of quantifying the total population decline, and revised his earlier position, criticizing Hochschild for extrapolating the 50% death toll from the rubber provinces to the entirety of the Congo.
+Jan Vansina returned to the issue of quantifying the total population decline, and revised his earlier position, criticizing Hochschild for extrapolating the 50% death toll from the rubber provinces to the entirety of the Congo.
 He concluded that the Kuba population (one of the Congolese populations) was rising during the first two decades of Leopold II's rule, and declined by 25 per cent from 1900 to 1919, mainly due to sickness.
 Others argued a decrease of 20 per cent over the first forty years of colonial rule (up to the census of 1924).
 According to the Congolese historian Isidore Ndaywel è Nziem 13 million died, although he later reduced it to 10 million.
 To put these population changes in context, sourced references state that in 1900 Africa as a whole had between 90 million and 133 million people.

 More recent extensive demographic research agrees with Vansina in his criticism of Hochschild's 10 million claim.
 The current estimate for the population in 1885 is stated at around most likely 11.5 million.
 The first head count of the population after Leopolds reign put the population at 10 or 10.3 million, which is a population decrease of around 1.2 or 1.5 million people.
 The causes of the decline were multifactorial and included lower fertility, disease, famine, armed violence and mass emigration.
 However, no verifiable complete records exist.
-Louis and Stengers state that population figures at the start of Leopold's control are only "wild guesses", while calling E. D. Morel's attempt and others at coming to a figure for population losses "but figments of the imagination".
+Louis and Stengers state that population figures at the start of Leopold's control are only "wild guesses", while calling Morel's attempt and others at coming to a figure for population losses "but figments of the imagination".
 However, authors that point out the lack of reliable demographic data are questioned by others calling the former minimalists and agnosticists, proving that these questions remain the object of heated debate.